Here is a dutch oven dump cake recipe, that is a spin on the classic but made while camping! You can get the recipe at the bottom of the post.

 Dutch Oven Pineapple Dump Cake

 A classic dump cake is made with a can of crushed pineapple.
-We tried using a full can of both pie filling and crushed pineapple and discovered that it was too wet for the cake to cook properly.
+We tried using a full can of pie filling and crushed pineapple and discovered it was too wet for the cake to cook correctly.

-If you want to include it, just use a half of a can of crushed pineapple and half of a can of cherry pie filling.
+If you want to include it, use half a can of crushed pineapple and half a can of cherry pie filling.
+What are your favorite Dutch oven camping desserts?

 Dutch Oven Dump Cake